robwhitby/xray/README.md

 # xray

-Heads up: This project is very much a work in progress.

 **xray** is a framework for writing XQuery unit tests on MarkLogic Server.
 Test cases are written as standard XQuery functions like this:

 ```xquery